jtirtanata/dsp/01-install.md

 Did you install Python 2 or 3?
 Why?

-Python 3: I have Python 3 installed in my terminal already, and I am used to python 3 syntax more than python 2.
+Python 3.
+I already have Python 3 installed, and I am more familiar with python 3 syntax than python 2.

 ###Q2.
 Which Python Version Installed